odu-cs625-datavis/github-classroom-for-students/README.md

 3. Enter the homework repository on GitHub (this is online--GitHub is different from Git!).
 Click “Clone or Download”, and make sure it says “Clone with SSH” in bold in the top left of the pop-up box.
 If not, click on the blue “Use SSH” button on the top right of the pop-up box.
 Now copy the link in the box to your clipboard.

 4. In RStudio, go to File -> New Project.
 Click Version Control, then Git.
 Paste the link you just copied into the Repository URL box.
 Leave the Project directory name blank.
 Create this as a subdirectory of your homeworks folder.
 An RStudio project should now open up, which will allow you to start working on your homework assignment.
 You will probably see a blank console screen.
 However, in RStudio you should also see a list of all of the files available.
 Click on whatever file you want to edit (probably the .Rmd file) and edit away.
-If you save and close R Studio and want to go back to editing your project, open up R Studio, then go to File -> Open Project.
+If you save and close RStudio and want to go back to editing your project, open up RStudio, then go to File -> Open Project.
 Navigate to the project directory and double click on the .Rproj file.

 If you're not working with RStudio, you can do this in the shell.
 Navigate inside of your `homeworks` directory and then type `git clone repository-link` where `repository link` should be replaced with the link you copied to your clipboard in step 3.
 You now have the files, but note that this is not an R project, which means you will have to do all of your committing and pushing via the command line.
 This is fine, but only if you feel comfortable with it.

 Note that if you received an error in the above steps, you may have to clone with HTTPS instead of SSH.
 You can do this by again clicking on the "Clone or Download" button in the repository page, then clicking "Use HTTPS" in the top right of the pop-up box.
 Now copy the link and repeat this step.

-Here is a visualization of cloning an assignment onto your computer through R Studio on a Mac:
+Here is a visualization of cloning an assignment onto your computer through RStudio on a Mac:

 ![Alt Text](http://g.recordit.co/nKeMWFh4vS.gif)

 5. After you make changes to the homework assignment, commit them.
 What are commits you ask?
 Commits are essentially taking a snapshot of your projects.
 For example, if I make changes to a code so that it prints "Hello world", and then commit them with an informative message, I can look at the history of my commits and view the code that I wrote at that time.
 If I made some more changes to the function that resulted in an error, I could go back to the commit where the code was originally working.
 This prevents you from creating several versions of your homework (homework-v1, homework-v2, ...) or from trying to remember what your code originally looked like.

 You can make commits using the GIT toolbar in RStudio (in RStudio make sure the toolbar is visible by doing View -> Show Toolbar).
-I have made a video on how to do this here (available under resources--How to clone, edit, and push homework assignments with GitHub Classroom), and you can read how to do  this in RStudio in more detail here: http://r-pkgs.had.co.nz/git.html#git-init.
-Click the Commit button in the GIT toolbar dropdown menu.
+I have made a video on how to do this here (available under resources--How to clone, edit, and push homework assignments with GitHub Classroom), and you can read how to do  this in RStudio in more detail at http://r-pkgs.had.co.nz/git.html#git-init.
+Click the Commit button in the Git toolbar dropdown menu.
 Check the files that you want to commit, enter your commit message, then hit Commit.
 Here is also a short GIF showing how to do this:

 ![Alt Text](http://g.recordit.co/96UWQ9Avy2.gif)